matter-labs/zksync-web-era-docs/docs/dev/communication-with-l1.md

 function depositETH(address _zkSyncAddress) external payable
 ```

-All the passed `ETH` will go to the new address.
+All the passed `ETH` will go to the provided address.
 Please note that this will not be the case in future architecture, where some of `ETH` will be used as a fee for the operator for processing the deposit.

-### Bridging ERC20 to zkSync
+### Bridging ERC20 tokens to zkSync

 To bridge ERC20 tokens to zkSync, you should call the following function of the zkSync smart contract: